nathanShepherd/Network-Infrastructure-Internship/README.md

-# NetworkingTests
+# Network Infrastructure Internship
-Implement basic Networking Archetypes in Python
+Implement Networking Archetypes for the improvement of the University of Michigan's Network Infrastructure

 ## Globus Wrapper
 Provides a wrapper protocol for the Globus SDK/API/CLI